 - Be alert for recent natural avalanches,” whoomping” sounds and shooting cracks.
 These are signs of an unstable snowpack.

 - When you are in terrain steeper than 30 degrees, always travel one at a time while others watch from a safe location.

 - Travel on the windward side of ridges.
 Never stop on or below steep slopes and cornices.

 - Avoid terrain traps such as gullies, where even small avalanches can pile up deeply.

 Mt.
 Bachelor is equipped with the RECCO avalanche rescue system.

 Please also be aware that when avalanche reduction work is being performed, the use of explosive devices will create a loud, booming noise with each detonation.

 Mt.
 Bachelor is excited to host a FREE Beacon Training Park near the base of Red Chair adjacent to the West Village Parking lot.
 We welcome everyone to come practice beacon skills in a safe, educational and fun environment.
 Come test your skills and stay safe when exploring the back-country.

 Mt.
 Bachelor Avalanche Dog Program

 Mt.
 Bachelor’s Avalanche Dog Program is one we are proud to uphold.
-Our dogs join their handlers on the mountain every day for continued training and conditioning to ensure the safety of our guests.
+Our dogs join their handlers on the mountain every day for continued training and conditioning.
 These specially trained dogs are skilled in locating victims beneath the snow after a slide.
 They are also very skilled in locating snacks!